Dear Mr. Electrician: How do I change over my circuits to a wired generator sub-panel?

 Answer: First get a generator sub-panel suitable for your application.
 Some generator sub-panels are prewired and you just make the correct connections with the existing circuits in the main electrical panel.
 Those types usually have limitations as to the number of circuits connected to the generator.
-NOTE: Some text links below go to applicable products on EBay and Amazon.
+NOTE: Some text links below go to applicable products on Amazon.
+As an Amazon Associate I earn from qualifying purchases.

 In the generator sub-panel circuit wiring installation pictured below I used a standard Square D Type QO, 125 amp, 24 circuit, single phase load center as a sub-panel with a separately purchased Square D Interlock Kit made for this purpose.